David W. Oxtoby: Career

-As a research chemist, Oxtoby is author or co-author of more than 158 scientific articles on subjects such as light scattering, chemical reaction dynamics and phase transitions.
+As a research chemist, Oxtoby is author or co-author of more than 158 scientific articles on subjects such as light scattering, chemical reaction dynamics, nucleation and phase transitions.
+David Oxtoby's work on liquid-solid transition, and nucleation of crystalline solid from supercooled liquid have been widely used.
 He has been invited as a guest lecturer at conferences and institutions around the globe and served as visiting professor at the University of Paris, the University of Bristol, and the University of Sydney.
 He also co-authored two popular textbooks in chemistry: Principles of Modern Chemistry and Chemistry: Science of Change.
 He has received fellowships from the Guggenheim, Alexander von Humboldt, Camille and Henry Dreyfus, Alfred P. Sloan, Danforth and National Science foundations.

-Theoretical chemist David Tannor, who is the Hermann Mayer Professorial Chair in the Department of Chemical Physics at the Weizmann Institute of Science in Israel, did his post-doc work with Stuart Rice and David Oxtoby at the University of Chicago.
+Theoretical physical chemist Biman Bagchi who is the National Science Chair Professor of India at the Indian Institute of Science, Bengaluru, India, carried out his post doctoral work with Professor David Oxtoby (1981-1983).
+Theoretical chemist David Tannor, who is the Hermann Mayer Professorial Chair in the department of chemical physics at the Weizmann Institute of Science in Israel, did his post-doc work with Stuart Rice and David Oxtoby at the University of Chicago.